|

 university dormitory as soon as I got out of high school.
 A whole new world was opened to me then,

-and aspirations for the future, and unwittingly it also prefigures a journey
+carries many dreams and aspirations for the future, and unwittingly it also

-full of hardship whose desired destination is never reached.
+prefigures a journey full of hardship whose desired destination is never

-notable memory in relation to the "Storm Clouds" manuscript during
+one notable memory in relation to the "Storm Clouds" manuscript

-that time involved the Ministry of Information where, for the first time
+during that time involved the Ministry of Information where, for the first

-ever, I was lectured to like a school kid by the Chairman of the Censorship
+time ever, I was lectured to like a school kid by the Chairman of the

-responsibilities expected of a writer who is obligated to reflect the bright
+the responsibilities expected of a writer who is obligated to reflect the

 thinking and your style of writing?